Ensono/amido.github.io/docs/getting_started_demo.md

 ## What you get

-At a high level each of the options within the CLI will roughly provide the same outcome, with tailored code for specific cloud platform and deployement tool combination.
+At a high level each of the options within the CLI will roughly provide the same outcome, with tailored code for specific cloud platform and deployment tool combination.

 CSR being the only exception where the infrastructure doesn't cover K8s infrastructure as it is not required.

 ### OOTB template

-Includes a full SDLC for a chosen template app (API/UI/tests) on a specified deployment (CI/CD) platform with the below conceptiual stages.
+Includes a full SDLC for a chosen template app (API/UI/tests) on a specified deployment (CI/CD) platform with the below conceptual stages.
 However as the output is entirely modular it allows for easy extension by user in deploy steps of either k8s or terraform - user should be able to enrich the generated output with their specific needs.

 Application Layer: